cran/ino/README.md

 strategies for the numerical optimization of real-valued functions, in particular likelihood functions of statistical models.

-Please see the two vignettes for a manual and examples.
+Please see the vignettes for a manual and two example applications.

 ## Installation